What the New IRS Tip Reporting Program Means for You?

 1. It provides protection from Section 3121(q) liability.

-Like the TRDA, TRAC, and EmTRAC, employers accepted to the SITCA program will be afforded protection from liability under Section 3121(q), which authorizes the IRS to assess and collect employer share on FICA taxes for unreported tips.
+Like the TRDA, TRAC, and EmTRAC, employers accepted to the SITCA program have protection from liability under Section 3121(q).
+Consequently, a covered establishment will not be liable for FICA taxes for unreported tips.

-The SITCA differs from the TRDA and GITCA in that the proposed program does not require employees to sign participation agreements to be exempted from their employers’ compliance monitoring.
+Unlike the TRDA and GITCA, the SITCA does not require employees to sign participation agreements for employers’ compliance monitoring exemption.

-This new feature promotes a sound tax administration as it eliminates the provision of tip examination protection without a measurable form of tip reporting compliance.
-Moreover, service industry employers will have the flexibility to adopt and implement policies and procedures to ensure compliance and accurate reporting of tips from employees.
+This new feature promotes sound tax administration by eliminating tip examination protection without a measurable form of tip reporting compliance.
+Moreover, service industry employers will have the flexibility to adopt and implement policies and procedures to ensure compliance and accurate tip reporting from employees.

-• It imposes the automatic removal of a noncompliant establishment.
+3. It imposes the automatic removal of a non-compliant establishment.

-Finally, covered establishments that fail to meet SITCA’s minimum reported tip requirement in its annual report shall be automatically removed from the program.
+Finally, failure to meet SITCA’s minimum reported tip requirement in their annual report results in automatic removal from the program.

-With this much time, you can reach out to your most trusted tax professional to learn more about how the SITCA program may affect or benefit you, check any potential issues and challenges with the current proposal, or even have someone go over your concerns and comments.
+Reach out to your trusted tax professional to learn more about how the SITCA program may affect or benefit you.

 This article was written by our marketing affiliate and contributor, Brand House Marketing.
-Reach out to them today, for creative and custom-tailored marketing solutions for your company.
+Reach out to them today, for marketing resources to empower your business.